billbitt/book-tracker/README.md

 ### Future Development
 + add media queries to handle different size Screenshot
++ incorporate time stamps for when a book is completed
 + add authorization so the app can be used by multiple users
 + use TDD to test current build and drive future development